M3gane99/tnsi/README.md

 # Totally Not Space Invaders

 There are 4 levels in total.
-You win by destroying all mother ships (big ones).
+You win by destroying all mother ships (big ships).
 Be prepared for a lot of lasers coming towards you :D

 Controls: